KazutoshiShinoda/ShortcutLearnability/README.md

 # ShortcutLearnability
-This is the anonymous repository that can reproduce the results of our paper "Which Shortcut Solution Do Question Answering Models Prefer to Learn?".
+This is the official implementation of our paper "Which Shortcut Solution Do Question Answering Models Prefer to Learn?", which was accepted at AAAI-23.

-The used random seeds were 42, 43, 44, 45, and 46.

-We basically used the same hyperparameters as the existing papers.

-We also gave some example commands in each experiment.

-## 0. Environments
+## 0. Environments and Setups
 - torch==1.10
 - transformers==4.18.0

+The used random seeds were 42, 43, 44, 45, and 46.

+We basically used the same hyperparameters as the original papers.

 ## 1. Defining shortcut and anti-shortcut examples
 - Extractive QA